Scary Food Additives

 Since foods high in nitrites tend to also be higher in fat and salt, it's best to eat them sparingly or avoid them altogether.
 That's especially true if you're serving children, for pregnant or expecting mothers, or anyone with a family history of cancer.

 Sodium nitrite and sodium nitrate are coloring, flavoring and preservatives used in luncheon meats, bacon, ham and hot dogs.
 They're also added to corned beef and smoked fish.

 The best advice I've ever gotten from a nutritionist was also the easiest to understand.
 She said, "Eat only whole fruits and vegetables, whole wheat breads, oats and lean meats.
-Limit desert to no more than a couple times a week and make sure it's never bigger than the palm of your hand."
+Limit dessert to no more than a couple times a week and make sure it's never bigger than the palm of your hand."

 It's simple.
-Make sure all your food choices fall within those guidelines and you'll actually find it difficult to over-eat.
+Make sure all your food choices fall within those guidelines and you'll find it difficult to over-eat.
 If you're pressed for time, make the food in advance and carry it with you to eat when it's convenient.
 For ideas, there are hundreds of healthier options in our RECIPES section.